-During the financial year 2021-22, most of the clearances and permissions have been obtained by the Company and the construction activities picked up pace at various locations.
-Your Company was able to achieve completion of 2,205 Km of Right of User (RoU) publication under Section 6(1) of the Petroleum and Minerals Pipelines (Acquisition of Right of User in Land) Act, 1962 and mainline laying work for all sections of the KGPL Project (except Pipavav-Dumad and Dahej-Dumad) commenced.
-Despite being affected by the second wave of COVID-19, considerable progress in construction activities could be achieved.
+During the financial year 2022-23, your Company was able to achieve completion of 2,738 Km of Right of User (RoU) publication under Section 6(1) of the Petroleum and Minerals Pipelines (Acquisition of Right of User in Land) Act, 1962 and mainline laying work was in progress for all sections of the KGPL Project.
+Pipeline laying works has been majorly completed in Madhya Pradesh and more than 80% progress has been achieved in Uttar Pradesh.
+For Gujarat, where pipeline laying progress is close to 60%, various steps are being taken including meeting with various levels of State Govt. for assistance in expediting construction activities.

-Upto Mar-2022, approx. 1,623 km of RoU opening, 1,160 km of Grading, 1,070 Km of Stringing, 1,042 Km of Welding along with 665 km of Lowering was completed.
-Hydro testing for 110 km was also done.
-On the SV/IP station construction front, 50% of the land parcels were identified for establishing 177 nos. of SV/IP stations throughout the stretch of the Pipeline out of which 31 land parcels were registered in the name of your Company.
-Pump station construction activities were commenced at Mithirohar, Viramgam, Dumad and Bina.
-Major river HDDs have been completed for 12/30 locations (except Pipavav & Dahej feeder lines) and are in progress at 11 locations [2 in Gujarat (Mahi & Narmada), 5 in MP (Mahi, Chambal, Shipra, Baen, Narain), 5 in UP (Betwa, Sengar, Rapti, Gaura, Ganga)].
-Combined together all pre-construction and construction related activities culminated into marking 55% of total physical progress of the Project.
+Upto Mar-2023, approx. 2,427 km of RoU opening, 2,274 km of Grading, 2,235 Km of Stringing, 2,223 Km of Welding along with 1945 km of Lowering was completed.
+Hydro testing for cumulative 805 km was also completed.
+On the SV/IP station construction front, 90% of the land parcels were identified for establishing total 169 nos. of SV/IP stations throughout the stretch of the Pipeline out of which 132 land parcels were registered in the name of your Company.
+Pump station construction activities were in progress at all locations, namely Mithirohar, Viramgam, Pipavav, Dahej, Dumad, Dhar and Bina.
+Major river HDDs have been completed for 28/37 locations and are majorly balance for Pipavav-Dumad section.
+Combined all pre-construction and construction related activities culminated into marking 75% of total physical progress of the Project.